The Newcomer’s Guide to M&A, Part 4

 Typically 10–30% of the deal

-Structured with a promissory note (monthly payments over 3–5 years)
+Structured with a promissory note (a legal agreement for repayment, often with monthly payments over 3–5 years)

-May include interest and/or balloon payments (a large lump-sum payment due at the end of the term instead of evenly spaced installments)
+May include interest and/or balloon payments (a large lump-sum payment due at the end of the term, rather than being spread out through regular installments)

 Why sellers do it: